Nate Duval

 Yes sir.

-s like pretty much every artist/designer collects something.
+Do you have any collections?
+It seems like pretty much every artist/designer collects something.

 It is true.
 I feel that designing does directly relate to collecting things for some reason.
 I have a lot of concert posters.
 I started off as just fan of poster art and slowly turned it into (sort of) a career in the past two years.
 The walls of my apt. are completely covered.
 I also have a lot of records, but sadly don't make enough time these days to listen to all of them.